JerryLiao26/hive/README.md

 ```
 go build src/*
 ```
-Rename to built file to hive, then you shall run server with command
+Rename the built file to hive, then you shall run server with command
 ```
 hive start 0.0.0.0:12580
 ```